 Anyone who has been to the Land Down Under knows that Australia has some of the most stunning and diverse scenery in the world.
 From the burnt red expanse of the Outback and cliff-backed beaches along the coasts to subtropical rain forests and snow-covered mountains, nearly every type of landscape is represented across the continent.
-That’s right, Australia is both a country AND a continent!
-(But, of course, you already knew that.)
-It’s nearly impossible to see it all in one go, but I gave it a shot.
-My two-week itinerary included five national parks, five UNESCO World Heritage Sites, and three cities.
+It’s nearly impossible to see it all in one go, but I gave it my best shot.
+My two-week Australia itinerary includes five national parks, five UNESCO World Heritage Sites, and three cities.
 This overview should hopefully give you some ideas for where to go in Australia.

 Uluru lies at the very heart of Australia, deep in the middle of the Northern Territory.
 Also known as Ayer’s Rock, the sandstone monolith is sacred to the aboriginal people who still call the land surrounding it home.
-Watching the red mountain begin to glow as the sun rose above an eerily quiet desert is a moment I won’t soon forget.
-I have mixed feelings about visiting Uluru – which I explain here – but I’m happy to have basked in its majesty from afar.
-My sunset camel ride around the area was also especially enjoyable.
+Watching the red mountain begin to glow as the sun rises above an eerily quiet desert is unforgettable.
+I have mixed feelings about visiting Uluru – which I explain here – but I’m happy to have experienced it.
+My sunset camel ride was a highlight.

 Are you ready to play your own two-week Australian adventure?

 PIN this itinerary for easy reference!